Reading time: 3 min.

 Recently I started keeping an eye on new opportunities coming from the web about real estate

 They are methods on how to enter the market and begin to understand how it works by investing only a fraction of what it would cost to do it “live” and alone.
-One of the most famous website in Europe is Housers, one less famous but that I like more is EstateGuru.
+One of the most famous website in Europe is Housers, one less famous but that I prefer (as an investor myself) is EstateGuru.

 When I want to diversify geographically, I look at a giant of “buy to let” which is a British agency that “buys to rent”.
 These are specialized in buying properties for rent, the website is Property Partners.
 Sometimes, they build buildings to rent it out to students.
 As soon as the operation is completed, they split up the investments and make it available to the public.